Cigna Open Access Plus High Deductible Health Plan (HDHP with HSA)

 You are eligible to fund an HSA if:

-• You are not covered by your spouse’s health plan (unless it is a qualified HDHP), flexible spending account (FSA), or health reimbursement account (HRA).
+- You are not covered by your spouse’s non-HSA eligible medical plan, health care flexible spending account (FSA), or health reimbursement account (HRA).

-• You are not eligible to be claimed as a dependent on someone else’s tax return.
+- You are not eligible to be claimed as a dependent on someone else’s tax return.
+Dependents over age 19 (or age 23 if a full-time student) must open and fund their own HSA.

-• You are not enrolled in Medicare, TRICARE, or TRICARE for Life.
+- You are not enrolled in Medicare Part A, B, C, or D, TRICARE, or TRICARE for Life.

 More details about Health Savings Accounts